mitch101/Rails-3-Starter-Kit/README.markdown

     rails_template [app_name]

-## Other setup
+## What next?

 That's all you need.
-But you should take a look at my shared [tm_bundles](https://github.com/mitch101/tm_bundles) and [dotfiles](https://github.com/mitch101/tm_bundles) for some tips on how you can pimp your rails experience.
+Go make an awesome rails app!
+But, you should take a look at my shared [tm_bundles](https://github.com/mitch101/tm_bundles) and [dotfiles](https://github.com/mitch101/tm_bundles) for some tips on how you can pimp your rails experience.